opentdf/otdfctl/docs/man/policy/kas-grants/list.md

     - name: kas
       shorthand: k
       description: The optional ID or URI of a KAS to filter the list
+    - name: limit
+      shorthand: l
+      description: Limit retrieved count (default set by platform if not provided)
+    - name: offset
+      shorthand: o
+      description: Offset quantity from start of the list (page)
 ---

 List the Grants of Registered Key Access Servers (KASes) to attribute namespaces, definitions,